XueyanZhang/Comparison-ddmin-probdd/README.md

  ['import random\n', "a = '2'\n", 'b = 2\n', 'c = a + b\n']
 ```

+### Summary
+As results shown, `probdd` achieves better reduced size in this artificial program.

+Something more...
+--
+Clearly, the order of elements selection affects reduction performance.
+Then, how does different levels of randomness affects it?
+Two levels of randomness are investigated:
+1. One shuffle before the entire process begins
+2. Shuffle at each granularity level.

 ### Random (once) Output
 ##### Best case (same as ProbDD):
 ```angular2html